 Graduate Preparation Programs Eligible for Fee Waivers

-If you have participated in one of the programs below, please indicate your participation and provide the name and contact information of their program coordinator in the "Other Information" section of the online application system.
-The application fee waiver will be applied immediately upon submission.
-Confirmation of the applicant's program participation takes place during application review.
+If you participated in one of the programs below, please identify the program and the name and contact information of the program coordinator in the "Other Information" section of the graduate admissions application.
+The application fee waiver will be applied immediately when you submit the application.
+Your program participation will be confirmed when your application is reviewed.

 • Cal-Bridge Scholars